-My target is to teach you mindfulness to enable you to become aware of what is going on within yourself and around you – simultaneously!
-Research has shown that with a settled mind and the right mindfulness skills and a more open awareness, you will be able to reduce stress and improve your well-being of your personal life and increase your performance at work.
+An increased sense of mindfulness will enable you to simultaneously become aware of yourself and the world around you.
+Many scientific studies and meta-studies have shown that with a settled and focused mind and the right mindfulness skills of open awareness, you will be able to reduce stress and improve your personal well-being and increase your performance at work.

 When I started working as a coach and counsellor, I was seeking a scientific and evidence-based tool or technique to go way beyond just talking in order to tackle stress, performance and well-being from several angles.
 I found mindfulness as taught by Jon Kabat-Zinn as a concept of “being present, on purpose and in a non-judging way”.

 As a mindfulness facilitator I have trained in Mindfulness-based Stress Reduction (MBSR) and Cultivating Emotional Balance (CEB).
 I am now on the certification path to become a qualified teacher of Mindfulness-based Cognitive Therapy (MBCT).
 I studied Early Buddhism at HKU, which helped me understand the foundations that are key to all of the above programs.
 Personally and professionally I have experienced the same benefits of mindfulness which can be found in the scientific research of the past 20 years:

 Practicing Mindfulness has been found to enhance well-being and to reduce stress – amongst others – through: